Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ## How to Play

-Click [here](https://youtu.be/SGN76R2txY0) to watch a short game demonstration on Youtube.
+Click [here](https://youtu.be/SGN76R2txY0) to watch a short game demonstration Youtube video on how to play the musical game.

 ### Step 1:
 Players will have to pick a song of your choice from the song list on the Ipad